tkareine/tkareine.org/_posts/2018-10-08-lightweight-nodejs-version-switching.md

 `nvm` and `nodenv` have a lot of features.
 While they are useful in some scenarios, such as continuous integration setups, I'd be satisfied with less in my development environment.
-The ability to install specific Node.js versions and to easily switch between them, independently per shell session, would be enough.
+The ability to install specific Node.js versions and to switch between them easily, independently per shell session, would be enough.

 In the Ruby community, [ruby-install] and [chruby] tools provide just these features, and nothing more.
-The former is for installing Rubies and the latter is for switching between them.
+The former is for installing Rubies and the latter for switching between them.
 What's great about this arrangement of separate tools is that the switcher, `chruby`, is very lightweight.

 [node-build], part of `nodenv` project, is a dedicated Node.js installer.
 It checks the digest of the downloaded Node.js package and allows you to unpack it to any directory.
-I'll keep using it.
+This is good and I'll keep using it.

-For the version switcher, I didn't find anything I liked. [sh-chnode] is written in the same spirit as `chruby`, but includes some design decisions I didn't like personnally.
+For the version switcher, I didn't find anything I liked. [sh-chnode] is written in the same spirit as `chruby`, but includes some design decisions I didn't like personally.

-I decided to write my own version switcher, even though there's already so many.
+I ended up writing my own version switcher, even though there's already so many of them.
 But this one is fast to load, does one thing well, and is suitable for me. :) Naming is hard, so I just call it `chnode`.
 Let's see it in action:

 <figure>